peak-gao/code-notes/WebStorm/webstorm.md

 `yarn add -D @babel/preset-react`
 `yarn add -D @babel/cli`
 `yarn add -D @babel/register` - when you’re developing a Node.js application in ES6, one of the ways to run and test it is using @babel/register

- - `yarn add -D @babel/plugin-proposal-object-rest-spread` - while `@babel/preset-env` covers most of the ES6 support, it doesn't appear to support the ES6 object spread operator so this plugin has to still be added for now
+`yarn add -D @babel/plugin-proposal-object-rest-spread` - while `@babel/preset-env` covers most of the ES6 support, it doesn't appear to support the ES6 object spread operator so this plugin has to still be added for now
- - `yarn add -D @babel/plugin-transform-runtime` - need this or you not get async support for tests and get a regeneratorRuntime babel error
+`yarn add -D @babel/plugin-transform-runtime` - need this or you not get async support for tests and get a regeneratorRuntime babel error
+`yarn add @babel/polyfill` - because React 16 depends on the collection types Map and Set
+- This means you can use new built-ins like Promise or WeakMap, static methods like Array.from or Object.assign, instance methods like Array.prototype.includes, and generator functions (provided you use the regenerator plugin).
+The polyfill adds to the global scope as well as native prototypes like String in order to do this

 Above works with a `.babelrc` setup like this:
 `pollyflll` - this option for `@babel/transform-runtime` has been removed so do not add it anymore